GetintheLoop/painless-sqlalchemy/README.md

 #### Eager Loading
 When using serialize only necessary column are loaded.
 This includes all columns that are required to generate the result as well as all columns required to resolve joins.
-This property makes `serialize()` much more efficient than manually loading and serializing models.
+This feature makes `serialize()` much more efficient than manually loading and serializing models.

 #### MapColumn